-In order to ensure the final product reduces THD, a power quality meter will be used to measure THD for a range of devices with and without the product.
+In order to ensure that the product reduces THD, a power quality meter will be used to measure THD for a range of devices with and without the product.
 The power meter will be supplied by the client and appliances tested will be those commonly found in off-grid households.
-The devices to be tested are incandescent, CFL, and LED light bulbs, a vacuum cleaner, a laptop, and a microwave oven.
-These appliances will be supplied by Northern Arizona University and will be tested in the solar shack operated by the engineering department.
-After the product has been shown to be successful, the appliances may be tested again in an off-grid system.
+The devices to be tested are a refrigerator, CFL light bulbs, a washing machine, a vacuum cleaner, and a microwave oven.
+More appliances may be added as the project goes on.
+These appliances will be supplied by Northern Arizona University and will be tested first when connected to a conventional power grid.
+After the product has been shown to be successful, the appliances will be tested again in an off-grid system.